Al-Shawarbi family: History

-Initial settlements were established in the Shubra district of Cairo, followed by relocation to the strategic commercial area of "Qanater (Al Manja)," before the family ultimately established its primary base in Qalyub, Qalyubia Governorate.

-Mamluk era

-A significant event in family tradition involves an encounter with Mamluk Sultan Al-Zahir Baybars.
-According to accounts, when the Sultan stayed with them incognito during his travels, they provided him hospitality.
+A significant event in family tradition involves an encounter with the 13th-century sultan Baybars, who stayed with them incognito during his travels.
 After his departure, a family member discovered and returned a money pouch Baybars had left behind.
-Impressed by this honesty, Baybars granted the family honors and land holdings in Qalyubia, Monufia, and Sharqia provinces.
-This narrative is supported by 19th-century historian Ali Pasha Mubarak in his work Al-Khitat al-Tawfiqiyya al-Jadida.
+Impressed by this honesty, Baybars granted the family honors and land holdings in the Qalyubia, Monufia, and Sharqia provinces.

-French campaign resistance

-During the French campaign in Egypt (1798-1801), family member Suleiman al-Shawarbi organized peasant militias against the French forces.
-After military engagements and subsequent negotiations, al-Shawarbi was captured and executed by hanging on the same day as Suleiman al-Halabi, assassin of French General Jean-Baptiste Kléber.
+During the French campaign in Egypt (1798-1801), Suleiman al-Shawarbi organized peasant militias against the French forces.
+He was captured and executed by hanging on the same day as Suleiman al-Halabi, assassin of French General Jean-Baptiste Kléber.

-Modern era

 The family supported the 1919 Revolution against British occupation.
-Historical documents indicate continued nationalist activities during the 1956 Suez Crisis, when the wife of Abdul Hamid al-Shawarbi was reportedly tasked by President Gamal Abdel Nasser with smuggling funds to resistance fighters in Port Said, successfully evading French inspection.
+Historical documents indicate continued nationalist activities during the 1956 Suez Crisis, when the wife of Abdul Hamid al-Shawarbi was tasked by President Gamal Abdel Nasser with smuggling funds to resistance fighters in Port Said, successfully evading French inspection.

 Legacy

-The family's influence is memorialized in downtown Cairo through Al-Shawarby Street, a major thoroughfare named in their honor that has become one of the most well-known streets in the area.
-The street is notably home to the historic Shawarby Pasha Building, an architectural landmark that bears the family name and stands as a testament to their historical prominence in Cairo.

-Muhammad Pasha al-Shawarbi was known for his philanthropic works, including establishing Qalyub Hospital, building a grand mosque at Qalyub Station, and creating charitable endowments (waqf).
+The family's influence is memorialized through Al-Shawarby Street, a major thoroughfare in downtown Cairo which is also home to the Shawarby Pasha Building, a historic landmark.
+The building was the home of Muhammad Pasha al-Shawarbi, a landowner and politician who served as a member of the House of Representatives in 1882, later becoming a member of the Consultative Council and eventually its Deputy Speaker.
+He was also known for his philanthropic works, including establishing the Qalyub Hospital and building a grand mosque at Qalyub Station, and the creation of a charitable endowment.